react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 ## Props

-### `onStateChange(newState)`

-> Note: Consider the navigator's state object to be internal and subject to change in a minor release.
-Avoid using properties from the navigation state object except `index` and `routes`, unless you really need it.
-If there is some functionality you cannot achieve without relying on the structure of the state object, please open an issue.

-Function that gets called every time navigation state managed by the navigator changes.
-It receives the new state of the navigation.

 ### `initialState`

 Prop that accepts initial state for the navigator.
 This can be useful for cases such as deep linking, state persistence etc.